Time’s Up: How to Attack Your Debt as Student Loan Payments Resume

 If you don’t qualify for deferment, the other option is forbearance, during which your lender allows you to stop making payments or reduces your monthly payments for up to one year.
 However, during forbearance, interest will continue accruing on all of your loans.

 Both options are only temporary fixes, and you’ll probably end up owing more money in the end.
 But at least you won’t wreck your credit score.
+Why does that matter?
+A high or good credit score allows you to qualify for better loans and credit cards with lower interest rates and more favorable terms.
+A poor credit score may not even qualify you for a loan.

-It can be tough to see beyond that soul-crushing debt, but remembering that there is more to life than student loans is important for your financial future.
+It can be tough to see beyond that debt, but remembering that there is more to life than student loans is important for your financial future.

 First, while throwing every available dollar at your student loan might help you feel like you’re making progress in that arena, don’t sacrifice your present financial state by pillaging your emergency fund (you have one, right?).
 It’s there to cover those unexpected expenses — like a new set of tires or unexpected vet bill — without sending you into credit card debt.